What Your OB-GYN Probably Hasn’t Told You

 You’ve gone through prenatal checklists, talked about birthing preferences, learned about pregnancy risk factors and more.
 But has your OB-GYN ever talked to you about brachial plexus injuries?

 The truth is, you likely won’t hear about this type of birth injury unless you, your child or someone you know experiences it.
 Even then, information can be surprisingly difficult to come by.
+As medical malpractice lawyer Belleville, IL, we wanted you to know about this birth injury.

 But did you know that more children suffer from brachial plexus injuries sustained at birth than Down Syndrome or Muscular Dystrophy?